MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-arc.md

 > [!NOTE]
 > Windows Admin Center isn't supported in Azure China 21Vianet, Azure Government, or other non-public clouds

-### Networking requirements
+## Networking

-The hybrid machine must meet the following networking requirements:
+The hybrid machine should also meet the following networking requirements:

 - Outbound internet access or an outbound port rule allowing HTTPS traffic to the following endpoints: